Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/01_omega.md

 <details markdown=block>
 <summary><b>[Pantokrator]</b> Why does the party group up NW and SE instead of N and S?</summary>
 <table>
-  <tr><td><p>The <em>real</em> ask is to have the MT tank Omega facing 45 degrees from the party (so if the party wants to stack N/S, the MT would face Omega either NW or NE).</p><p>This is done because the set of Flamethrowers are <em>not</em> based on true North, but are instead based on Omega's orientation.</p><p>The problem with facing Omega at the two points is that the Flamethrowers are 60-degree cones that move in multiples of 30 degrees.</p><p>This means that you can have a scenario like the following, where it's now ambiguous whether the N/S parties count as getting hit.</p><p>This is especially problematic when the agreed movement is "always rotate clockwise to the safe sector", which is clearly not ideal in this scenario.</p><p>By pointing Omega at a 45 degree angle from the two assigned points, you guarantee that Omega's Flamethrower will <em>never</em> end up in this scenario, removing said ambiguity altogether.</p></td>
+  <tr><td><p>This is done because the Flamethrowers are based on Omega's orientation.</p><p>The problem with facing Omega directly at the party (if they were to start N/S) is that the Flamethrowers are 60-degree cones that move in multiples of 30 degrees.</p><p>This means that you can have a scenario like the following, where it's now ambiguous whether the N/S parties count as getting hit.</p><p>This is especially problematic when the agreed movement is "always rotate clockwise to the safe sector", which is clearly not ideal in this scenario.</p><p>By pointing Omega at a 45 degree angle from the two assigned points, you guarantee that Omega's Flamethrower will <em>never</em> end up in this scenario, removing said ambiguity altogether.</p></td>
   <td><img src="../images/01_omega/pantokrator_faq.jpg"></td></tr>
 </table>
 </details>